 I don't understand Hollywood's creative-mangling; its keenness for techno-virtuosity and loud breakage, and deaf ear for a logically plotted and dramatically characterized narrative to carry it.
 All these sound and fury moments have become repetitious and only pander to audiences gorged on sugar but who have forgotten what sweet really tastes like.
 How ironic is it that as the movies get BIGGER, they play smaller.

-Two misguided moments have Tonto first taking a shovel to John Reid's head--he's the future Lone Ranger, played by Armie Hammer--for a cheap chuckle, and then making sure it gets dragged through road apples for another kiddie-quality grin.
+Two misguided moments have Tonto first taking a shovel to John Reid's head for a cheap chuckle--he's the future Lone Ranger, played by Armie Hammer--and then dragging his head through road apples for another kiddie-quality grin.
 I'm dumbfounded.
-I don't know why this de rigueur antagonistic relationship between buddy-characters who actually got along swimmingly in their original incarnations is now always part of Hollywood's re-imagining process.
+I don't know why this script etiquette of writing antagonistic relationships between buddy-characters who actually got along swimmingly in their original incarnations is now always part of Hollywood's re-imagining process.
 It undermines the intrinsic nature of why the original series works.
 The abysmal Wild Wild West remake with Will Smith and Kevin Kline is another sad example of this lazy scripting staple.
 Note to Hollywood: maybe try finding comedy through the characters and not artificially by dumbing them down with rehashed pratfall situations and trumped up relationships in EVERY movie.

 Its failed ideas include another brothel-madame-with-a-quirky-twist--Helena Bonham Carter doing her standard weird woman role accompanied by an ivory leg holding an amazingly accurate shotgun; then there’s a varmint (William Fichtner) who likes to eat people's hearts raw; then there are his evil but comedic henchmen, a la Pirates of the Caribbean, with feminine dress-up habits and especially grimy appearances; and, of course, there’s Johnny Depp's Tonto providing his patented greasepaint antics like wearing a bird cage on his head, or feeding his dead-bird-hat, or speaking to a horse that likes to sit in trees and transcend gravity at opportune moments when that ability is most needed for the action.